-Probably everybody who has ever arrived to Bratislava by bus, has faced pretty much the same situation – thirsty, hungry, in urge of the restroom and not very delighted by the view of the main bus station.
-Let’s be honest, our main bus station is definitely not the most charming spot in Bratislava, neither are its facilities.
-And unfortunately, for many travellers, this is the first contact with the city.
+Probably everybody who has ever arrived to Bratislava by bus, has faced pretty much the same situation – thirsty, hungry, in urge of the restroom.
+Before October 2017, you definitely wouldn’t be delighted by the look of the Bratislava main bus station.
+And unfortunately, for many travelers, this was the first contact with the city.
+Nowadays, the Mlynske Nivy bus station is being reconstructed and with a substitute temporary terminal on Bottova Street (just few steps away), it provides higher standard than before.
+But let’s be honest, this first contact could be even more pleasant!

-However, we explored a bit and found many cool places just a few steps further which will sooth your travelling soul and body.
+Therefore we explored a bit and found many cool places around which will sooth your travelling soul and body.
 You just need to know which direction to head.
 So, don’t buy the first baguette and coffee that crosses your way once you get off the bus.
 Rather come with us for a small exploration walk of the best eat out spots around bus station Mlynske Nivy!

 THE BUS STATION MLYNSKE NIVY

 Firstly, just a few facts to explain the unsightly surprise when seeing the neglected bus station for the first time.
-Well, you might feel like travelling back into 90’s and your feeling might just be right.
-This perfect example of socialist architecture was finished in 1983 and since then it hasn’t changed a lot.
+Well, you might have felt like travelling back into 90’s.
+This perfect example of socialist architecture had been finished in 1983 and since then there was no change.
 Just dozens of eye-catching banners were added, but not helping to beautify the building at all.
+A big change happened in October 2017, when they demolished the old bus station and started to build a completely new one.
+We have a temporary bus station few steps away, on Bottova Street at the moment.

 PAN KRALICEK PRIESTOR

-The first place of salvation is literally a few steps away from the main entrance of the bus station.
-Get out of the station, turn to your right and in less than three minutes you are there!
+The first place of salvation is literally a few steps away from the main entrance of the former bus station.
 It is located in the corner building and quite easy to find even without huge show signs.
-They started as a wheeled café, riding on tricycles in the city centre and serving their coffee in paper cups with a peculiar logo – half man and half bunny.
+They started as a wheeled café, riding on tricycles in the city center and serving their coffee in paper cups with a peculiar logo – half man and half bunny.
 And now you can enjoy their great coffee in every weather, always at one place and with a restroom, too! :)

 They have everything you expect from a great cafeteria – excellent coffee served in various ways (like luscious affogato with Madagascan vanilla, or inverted cappuccino), some nice snack to eat (try crispy, fresh waffles with whipped cream, nuts and maple syrup).
 They got into our hearts for serving breakfast till 15:00 on weekends.
 Add some local wines and craft beer, friendly staff, generous opening hours and gorgeous minimalist interior and you get a complete picture of this place!